KevinDanikowski/appauth-js-react-local-storage-sample/README.md

 ### Welcome improvements

-1. Local storage to properly retrieve user tokens from prior logins to make token requests based on prior authorization

-2. Auth react hook to get the current logged in status
+1. Auth react hook to get the current logged in status